netdata/netdata/docs/cloud/manage/themes.md

-# Choose your Netdata Cloud theme
+# Choose your Netdata UI theme

 The Dark theme is the default in the Netdata UI.